Genocide of indigenous peoples: Kalinago genocide

-Attempted extermination of the Pequot, 1636–1638
+Attempted extermination of the Pequot

-The Pequot War was an armed conflict that took place between 1636 and 1638 in New England between the Pequot tribe and an alliance of the colonists of the Massachusetts Bay, Plymouth, and Saybrook colonies and their allies from the Narragansett and Mohegan tribes.
+The Pequot War was an armed conflict that took place between 1636 and 1638 in New England between the Pequot nation and an alliance of the colonists of the Massachusetts Bay, Plymouth, and Saybrook colonies and their allies from the Narragansett and Mohegan nations.

 The war concluded with the decisive defeat of the Pequots.
-The Connecticut and Massachusetts colonies offered bounties for the heads of killed hostile Indians, and later for just their scalps, during the Pequot War in the 1630s; Connecticut specifically reimbursed Mohegans for slaying the Pequot in 1637.
+The colonies of Connecticut and Massachusetts offered bounties for the heads of killed hostile Indians, and later for just their scalps, during the Pequot War in the 1630s; Connecticut specifically reimbursed Mohegans for slaying the Pequot in 1637.
 At the end, about 700 Pequots had been killed or taken into captivity.

-Hundreds of prisoners were sold into slavery to the West Indies; other survivors were dispersed as captives to the victorious tribes.
-The result was the elimination of the Pequot tribe as a viable polity in Southern New England, and the colonial authorities classified them as extinct.
-However, members of the Pequot tribe still live today as a federally recognized tribe.
+The English colonists imposed a harshly punitive treaty on the estimated 2,500 Pequots who survived the war; the Treaty of Hartford of 1638 sought to eradicate the Pequot cultural identity—with terms prohibiting the Pequots from returning to their lands, speaking their tribal language, or even referring to themselves as Pequots—and effectively dissolved the Pequot Nation, with many survivors executed or enslaved and sold away.
+Hundreds of prisoners were sold into slavery to colonists in Bermuda or the West Indies; other survivors were dispersed as captives to the victorious tribes.
+The result was the elimination of the Pequot nation as a viable polity in Southern New England, the colonial authorities classifying them as extinct.
+However, members of the Pequot nation still live today as a federally recognized tribe.

+Scholars such as Michael Freeman and Benjamin Madley have concluded that the war was genocidal in nature, with Madley arguing that it set a precedent for colonial relations with Native Americans going forward.

-Massacre of the Narragansett people, 1675
+Massacre of the Narragansett people

-The Great Swamp Massacre was committed during King Philip's War by colonial militia of New England on the Narragansett tribe in December 1675.
+The Great Swamp Massacre was committed during King Philip's War by colonial militia of New England on the Narragansett people in December 1675.
 On 15 December of that year, Narraganset warriors attacked the Jireh Bull Blockhouse and killed at least 15 people.
-Four days later, the colonial militia from Plymouth Colony, Connecticut Colony, and Massachusetts Bay Colony were led to the main Narragansett town in South Kingstown, Rhode Island.
-The settlement was burned, its inhabitants (including women and children) killed or evicted, and most of the tribe's winter stores destroyed.
+Four days later, the militias from the English colonies of Plymouth, Connecticut, and Massachusetts Bay were led to the main Narragansett town in South Kingstown, Rhode Island.
+The settlement was burned, its inhabitants (including women and children) killed or evicted, and most of the nation's winter stores destroyed.
 It is believed that at least 97 Narragansett warriors and 300 to 1,000 non-combatants were killed, though exact figures are unknown.
-The massacre was a critical blow to the Narragansett tribe during the period directly following the massacre.
+The massacre was a critical blow to the Narragansett nation during the period directly following the massacre.
 However, much like the Pequot, the Narragansett people continue to live today as a federally recognized tribe.